RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 loBridge.InvokeMethod(loPerson, "Addresses.Add", loAddress)   && add our item
 ```

 All of this works and gives you an idea how you can deal with Complex objects.

+I realize, some of this is not exactly obvious, especially the part about dealing with the `List<Person>` in this example.
+But that's the unfortunate reality of the type mismatched behavior of COM vs. .NET and what is possible. `wwDotnetBridge` provides the tools to let you access these features, but it's not always easy to discover the best way to do so - it takes experience and some trial and error to arrive at the right solution.

 #### Adding a Third Party Library from a NuGet Package
+So far we've stuck to code that's part of the .NET framework itself and we've not needed to pull in third party code.
+It's easy to do that however, using the NuGet package manager.

 NuGet is a component package manager that allows you to easily add third party libraries to your application.
 A **NuGet Package** is a Web stored package that contains the required binary files for a given library and the package may itself reference other NuGet packages as a dependency.
 The end result is that it's a way to quickly add third party libraries to your projects with a single command.

 For this next example, I'll add a Markdown Parsing library called `MarkDig` to our project and we'll use it to create a quick and dirty Markdown parser that you can call from FoxPro.